gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 g.greet().setLang('es').greet(true);
 ```

-### Lectures 77: Let's build a a framework / library.
+### Lectures 77: Let's build a framework/library.
 Adding jQuery support

 Imagine we have an HTML form for login users.
 We just need a dropdown with the two languages supported and a login button.
 We also need an H1 with the id greeting.

 Now we are going to add a method that accepts a jQuery selector and updates whatever the selector is.

-To do this, we just need to add the following method in the prototype:
+To do this, we just need to add the following method to the prototype:

 ```javascript
     HTMLGreeting: function(selector) {